The beauty of creation is everywhere. Well … almost everywhere. Mankind often distorts or destroys the beauty of nature.

 Nature shows us God’s Creativity

 Just in the avian world alone, there are so many feather colors, patterns, and designs.
 What an artist’s dream to have endless mediums available for creative expression.
-And to think that we are created in God’s image, with the ability to express ourselves in so many ways.
+And to think that you and I are God’s work, created in God’s image, with the ability to express ourselves with our own hands in so many ways.

 From Psalm 104- “How many are your works, Lord!
 In wisdom you made them all; the earth is full of your creatures.
 There is the sea, vast and spacious, teeming with creatures beyond number–living things both large and small.”
 (NIV- this entire chapter is about almost all aspects of nature and is very inspiring)